greg7mdp/parallel-hashmap/README.md

 @byronhe kindly provided this [Chinese translation](https://byronhe.com/post/2020/11/10/parallel-hashmap-btree-fast-multi-thread-intro/) of the README.md.

+## Parallel-hashmap or GTL?

+The observant among us may have noticed that I have two github repos, [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) and [gtl](https://github.com/greg7mdp/gtl), which both provide very similar functionality.
+Indeed the hash tables in both are equivalent and the code mostly the same.
+The main difference is that  [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) only requires a C++11 compiler, while  [gtl](https://github.com/greg7mdp/gtl) requires a C++20 compiler.

+My recommendation would be to use [gtl](https://github.com/greg7mdp/gtl) if you are compiling with C++20 or higher, and  [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) otherwise.
+While the included hash maps are equivalent, [gtl](https://github.com/greg7mdp/gtl) is where new development occurs, and it will include useful new classes.

 ## Fast *and*  memory friendly

 Click here [For a full writeup explaining the design and benefits of the Parallel Hashmap](https://greg7mdp.github.io/parallel-hashmap/).